structurizr/java/docs/getting-started.md

 structurizrClient.putWorkspace(25441, workspace);
 ```

 > In order to upload your model to Structurizr using the web API, you'll need to [sign up for free](https://structurizr.com/signup) to get your own API key and secret.
-See [Workspaces](https://structurizr.com/help/workspaces) for information about finding your workspace ID, API key and secret.
+See [Structurizr - Workspaces](https://structurizr.com/help/workspaces) for information about finding your workspace ID, API key and secret.

-The result is a diagram like this (once you've dragged the boxes around).
+## 7. Open the workspace in Structurizr

+Once you've run your program to create and upload the workspace, you can now sign in to your Structurizr account, and open the workspace from your dashboard.
+The result should be a diagram like this:

 ![Getting Started with Structurizr for Java](images/getting-started.png)

 A diagram key is automatically generated based upon the styles in the model.
-Click the 'i' button on the toolbar (or press the 'i' key) to display the diagram key.
+Click the "i" button on the toolbar (or press the 'i' key) to display the diagram key.

 ![A diagram key](images/getting-started-diagram-key.png)

+The diagram layout can be modified by dragging the elements around the diagram canvas, and the layout saved using the "save" button.
+When you upload a new version of the same workspace, the Structurizr client will try to retain this diagram layout information.
+See [API client](api-client.md) for more details.